 The Arabia Steamboat Museum houses the world’s largest collection of pre-Civil War artifacts, and is not surprisingly, one of the city’s most popular attractions.
-It brings visitors on a journey to the American frontier of the mid-19th-centurym and documents the 1988 salvage of the Arabia Steamboat.
-It fascinates with its impressive collection of artifacts, including everything from the oldest pickles on Earth to fine china, that were recovered steamboat Arabia, a vessel that in 1856 sank in the Missouri River.
+It brings visitors on a journey to the American frontier of the mid-19th-century and documents the 1988 salvage of the Arabia Steamboat.
+It fascinates with its impressive collection of artifacts, including everything from the oldest pickles on Earth to fine china and carpentry tools.
 By taking a guided tour, you can also watch the short film that focuses on the process endured in order to salvage the sunken steamboat.

 Union Station (Nearby Hotels)

 This 1914 train station has been restored and transformed into a popular spot that hosts restaurants, shops, an IMAX theater, a model railroad exhibit, the Science City interactive science museum, a planetarium, an exhibit on the history of the American railroad and more.
-You could easily spend a day or more here just experiencing the many attractions, though just wandering through the huge Union Station building is worthwhile, picturing the days when thousands of passengers once walked through, and gazing up at the gorgeously restored 95-foot ceiling in the Grand Hall.
+You could easily spend a day or more here just experiencing the many attractions, though just wandering through the huge Union Station building is worthwhile.
+Picture the days when thousands of passengers once walked through and gaze up at the gorgeously restored 95-foot ceiling in the Grand Hall.

 Boulevard Brewing Company (Nearby Hotels)